Special characters can transform your WordPress content from ordinary to professional.

 Apart from special characters, you may also want to add emojis to your WordPress blog posts.

-Emojis are tiny image icons that can be used with text to express emotions and other expressions.
+Emojis are tiny image icons that can be used with text to express emotions.
+Inserting these icons can add a splash of personality to your content.

-You can easily add emojis in your WordPress block editor (Gutenberg)by pressing the Windows +.
-(Period) shortcut keys on your keyboard.
+You can easily add emojis in the WordPress block editor using the following keyboard shortcuts:

 For detailed instructions, see our tutorial on how to easily add emojis to your WordPress blog.

 We hope this article helped you learn how to add special characters to WordPress posts and pages.
-You may also want to see our beginner’s guide on how to customize colors on your WordPress website and our expert picks for the best free WordPress themes for blogs.
+You may also want to see our beginner’s guide on how to add underline and justify text buttons in WordPress and our beginner’s guide on how to add a link in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.